wozorio/howtos/docker-create-custom-image-with-dockerfile.md

     # Start Apache as a daemon in foreground mode
     CMD ["apachectl", "-D", "FOREGROUND"]
     ```

 1. Build the image

     ```bash
     docker build -t wozorio/sandbox:apache2-1.0-ubuntu .
     ```

 1. Check if the new image was properly created and copy its ID

     ```bash
     docker images
     ```

 1. Verify if a container is successfully created from the new image

     ```bash
     docker run -d wozorio/sandbox:apache2-1.0-ubuntu
     ```

-1. Log on to Dokcer Hub
+1. Log on to Docker Hub

     ```bash
     docker login
     ```
 1. Push the new image to Docker Hub

     ```bash
     docker image push wozorio/sandbox:apache2-1.0-ubuntu
     ```